 Decimals are the representation we use in everyday life.
 Here we can use the 10 characters 0-9 to represent any number.

 We hope this very basic overview has given you an idea of how encoding influences what number you eventually get from a card.
-That's why it's so important to "tell" the reader which encoding to use by specifying it in the project settings.
+That's why it's so important to "tell" the reader which encoding to use when configuring the RFID interface.
 To identify the encoding of your project cards, you can follow our step-by-step guide.